Painting Quote vs. Typical New Hampshire Pricing

 Contractor markup is the percentage a GC adds on top of sub costs and materials to cover overhead and profit.

-How much should a painting contractor charge in New Hampshire?
+How much does a painting contractor typically charge in New Hampshire?

 There's no single right answer — painting pricing in New Hampshire varies by zip code, scope, materials, and the contractor's overhead.
 A typical job in New Hampshire looks like a full exterior repaint with standard prep, or an interior repaint of main living areas; totals move most with prep work (scraping, caulking, priming), number of coats, trim detail, and ceiling height.
-What matters is whether your specific quote lines up with what local contractors are charging for comparable work.
-MarkupAlert compares every line item in your quote against regional pricing data for your New Hampshire zip code and flags anything that looks inflated, so you walk into the negotiation with numbers — not a hunch.
+Is My Quote Fair? compares every line item in your quote against typical regional pricing data for your New Hampshire zip code and surfaces lines that appear above the typical range — so you can ask better questions and pair the comparison with quotes from at least one other licensed local contractor.
+Informational only — not professional construction or appraisal advice.